-- HOPWA will support ninety-eight (103) households with TBRA, STRMU and Permanent Housing Placements. - HOPWA-CV will support thirty-five (35) households with STRMU and Permanent Housing Placements
+- HOPWA will support ninety-eight (103) households with TBRA, STRMU and Permanent Housing Placements. - HOPWA-CV will support 35 households with STRMU and Permanent Housing Placements

 Tulsa CARES will utilize HOPWA funds to support thirty-eight (38) households with Tenant Based Rental Assistance and an additional fifty (50) households with Short-term Rent Mortgage or Utility Assistance.
 Permanent Housing Placement Services will be provided to fifteen (15) people.
 Rental assistance will be provided in the form of Rapid Rehousing and Homelessness Prevention with ESG funds managed by the Tulsa Day Center for the Homeless, Restore Hope Ministries and the Family Safety Center.
 A total of three hundred and eighty-three (383) individuals will be served.

-Tulsa CARES will utilize HOPWA-CV funds to support thirty (30) households with Short-term Rent, Mortgage or Utility Assistance and Permanent Housing Placement Services to five (5) people.
-ESG-CV funds will be used for Rapid Rehousing and Homelessness Prevention.
-A total of one hundred fifty (150) individuals will be served.
+Tulsa CARES will utilize HOPWA-CV funds to support 30 households with Short-term Rent, Mortgage or Utility Assistance and Permanent Housing Placement Services to 5 people.

 The rehabilitation of owner-occupied units will be funded with both CDBG and HOME.
-CDBG funds will provide homeowners up to \$7,500 to carryout energy conservation and other repairs to ensure safe and sanitary living conditions.
+CDBG funds will Annual Action Plan 4! provide homeowners up to \$7,500 to carryout energy conservation and other repairs to ensure safe and sanitary living conditions.
 HOME funds will provide loans up to \$35,000 for major repairs of owner-occupied housing.
 Two hundred twenty-four (224) housing units will be supported with CDBG funds and fourteen (14) housing units will be supported with HOME.